A Hub for Responding to Common Misrepresentations of the Traditional Protestant Interpretation

 Brief answer: Historicism should not reduce Revelation to a dry timeline of events.
 At its best, Historicism is not secular history with Bible verses attached.
 It is prophetic history under the reign of Christ.

 Revelation shows Christ ruling, judging, preserving, exposing, and vindicating.
 It shows that God was not passive while His witnesses suffered.
-The Judgment Vials are not merely historical punishments; they reveal God fighting for His Church, remembering the blood of the saints, and bringing judgment upon the powers that persecuted them.
+The Seals, Trumpets, and Judgment Vials are not merely historical markers; they reveal God governing history, preserving His Church, exposing corrupt power, and bringing His purposes to completion.
+And the Judgment Vials especially show God fighting for His Church, remembering the blood of the saints, and bringing judgment upon the powers that persecuted them.

 Brief answer: Futurism often presents itself as the plain reading of Revelation, but it makes major interpretive decisions.
-It postpones much of Revelation into the future, separates Israel and the Church in ways Scripture does not require, often assumes a rebuilt temple, inserts a future seven-year tribulation, and treats the Church’s long history as largely outside Revelation’s main prophetic scope.
+It postpones much of Revelation into the future, separates Israel and the Church in ways Scripture does not require, often assumes a rebuilt temple, inserts a future seven-year tribulation, treats Daniel 9 as an Antichrist treaty, and places the Church’s long history largely outside Revelation’s main prophetic scope.

 Historicism insists that the plain reading must be governed by Scripture interpreting Scripture.
 Revelation is filled with Old Testament symbols, temple imagery, beast imagery, covenant language, harlot imagery, wilderness imagery, and judgment patterns.
 A faithful reading must trace those biblical roots rather than simply labeling Futurism “literal.”